18F/fs-middlelayer-api/README.md

           - `fromIntake {Boolean} default:true`: indicates whether the field will be directly populated with user input.
 If set to `false`, the API will populate this field using the strings and fields provided under `madeOf`.

-          - `basicStore {Boolean} default:false` describes which endpoints in the basic api, the fields will be sent to.
+          - `sudsEndpoint {Boolean} default:false` describes which endpoints in the basic api, the fields will be sent to.
 Endpoint options include:
               - `/application`
               - `/contact/person`
               - `/contact/address`